JetBrains/kotlin-web-site/docs/topics/exceptions.md

     }
 }
 ```
-{kotlin-runnable="true" kotlin-min-compiler-version="1.3"}
+{kotlin-runnable="true"}

-When you have multiple `catch` blocks, it's important to order them from the most specific to the least specific exception.
+When you have multiple `catch` blocks, it's important to order them from the most specific to the least specific
+exception, following a top-to-bottom order in your code.
 This ordering aligns with the program's execution flow.
-If you were to catch a general exception before a more specific one, the specific exception would never be reached, as the general catch block would intercept all exceptions, including the specific ones.
+If you were to catch a general exception before a more
+specific one, the specific exception would never be reached, as the general catch block would intercept all exceptions, including the specific ones.

 > Alternatively, you can also use a `when` statement inside a `catch` block to handle multiple exceptions:
 > ```kotlin